 Enjoy the opulent amenities of your floating hotel as she glides her way peacefully through the Île-de-France region to Les Andelys.

 Day 3 | Les Andelys > Rouen Highlights: Joan of Arc sites

 Day 4 | Rouen Highlights: Somme battlefields

 Experience what the Somme battlefields might have been like for those caught up in this terrible World War I battle, which claimed the lives of more than 150,000 British and Commonwealth soldiers.
 This full-day excursion commemorates the 101 years since, and includes a visit to the Australian National Memorial and Victoria School in Villers-Bretonneux.
-Alternatively, explore the collection of Impressionistic paintings, including masterpieces by Renoir and Monet, at the Museum of Fine Arts, which was founded by Napoleon Bonaparte (operating on selected departures, enquire for details).
+Alternatively, explore the collection of Impressionistic paintings, including masterpieces by Renoir and Monet, at the Museum of Fine Arts, which was founded by Napoleon Bonaparte (operating on selected departures, will be replaced with Joan of Arc Museum when not available, enquire for details).

 Day 5 | Rouen > Honfleur Highlights: Sundowners at Manoir d’Appreval